argoproj/argoproj/.github/ISSUE_TEMPLATE/project-onboarding.md

 - [ ] It is endorsed by Argo subproject maintainers?
 Please mention sponsors from the subproject.
 - [ ] What benefit does it bring to the Argo community?
 - [ ] Who will maintain the project going forward?
+- [ ] What is your project license?

 If you've chosen https://github.com/argoproj Github org: